My Collection Progression for 2019

 But it does mean that when I do find myself veering off to left field I can get back to dead center and this time sooner than later.

 My goal is to continue progressing in these five areas of my collection.
 I consider this an absolute must in an effort to progress so here we go in descending order:

-5) PSA Set Registry: Pro Football Hall of Fame Modern Rookie Players (1970-Present)
+5) PSA Set Registry: Pro Football HOF Modern Rookie Players (1970-Present)

 There has been very little progress here.
-As of the date of this post there is 127 items required for this registry.
+As of the date of this post, there are 127 items required for this registry.
 I am 7.09% complete and rank 77th out of 102 collectors.